nexensys/scratch3-api/readme.md

 # scratch3-api

 A remake of [trumank's scratch-api](https://www.npmjs.com/package/scratch-api) optimized for scratch 3.0.
-It not only adds to the api, but is also composed completely of promises to prevent [callback hell](http://callbackhell.com/).
+It not only adds to the api, but is also composed mostly of promises to prevent [callback hell](http://callbackhell.com/).
 So, instead of

 ```js
 const Scratch = require("scratch-api");